lizzette20/game-recommender-system/README.md

 requirements.txt: Python dependencies list

 ## Troubleshooting
 gradio not found: Make sure the virtual environment is activated, then run pip install -r requirements.txt.
+Note: This Gradio link is temporary and only works while the developer is running the app locally with share=True.
+If the link appears inactive, the app may not currently be running.

 Ollama errors: Confirm that Ollama is installed and running (ollama run tinyllama).